Gurgling Stomach and Diarrhea for a Week: 7 Causes & Treatments.

-- The disease continues as periods of flare-ups and remission.
+- The disease continues in periods of flare-ups and remission.

 - It is usually triggered by certain foods (Such as FODMAPs) or psychological stress.

 - It can cause recurrent stomach gurgling and diarrhea for a week or more.

-Read this detailed guide about how is IBS diagnosed.
-Arrange a doctor visit if you think your symptoms are consistent with IBS.
+Read this detailed guide about how IBS is diagnosed.
+Arrange a doctor’s visit if you think your symptoms are consistent with IBS.

 Treatment of IBS usually includes:

 - Avoid gas-producing trigger foods such as FODMAPs.